Call Center Culture of Excellence and How to Build it

 Proactivity is Key

 Proactive assistance is the practice of identifying and resolving customer issues before they become problems.
-Taking the initiative in support processes could increase customer retention rates by 3-5% with consumers generally positive toward proactive service.
+Taking the initiative in support processes when establishing a call center culture, could increase customer retention rates with consumers generally positive toward proactive service.

 Anglian Water in the UK texts and emails their customers to notify them of outages and problems in their local areas, which has dramatically reduced customer calls and saved thousands of pounds in call center costs every year.